ksafranski/spaq/README.md

 ## Quick Start

-The goal of this project being rapid prototyping and development, the project uses Docker (with [Devlab](https://github.com/TechnologyAdvice/DevLab)) to allow both the application and its database to be run with very little configuration.
+The goal of this project being rapid prototyping and development, the project uses Docker (with [Binci](https://github.com/binci/binci)) to allow both the application and its database to be run with very little configuration.

-**After installing [Docker](https://docs.docker.com/engine/installation/) and [Devlab](https://github.com/TechnologyAdvice/DevLab)**, the application can be run with the following command:
+**After installing [Docker](https://docs.docker.com/engine/installation/) and [Binci](https://github.com/binci/binci)**, the application can be run with the following command:

 ```
-devlab install seed start:dev
+binci install seed start:dev
 ```

 The above command will install dependencies, seed the database (see [/scripts/seed.js](/scripts/seed.js)) and start the server in development mode with `nodemon` to reload server changes and hot-reloading on the client.
 You can access the server at `http://localhost:9999`.